-• Region C contains students placed in lower DE but predicted to get a B or better in for-credit courses.
-These students are

-- Region B contains students placed in lower DE but predicted to get a B or better in upper DE.
-These students are single underplaced. - Region F contains students placed in upper DE but predicted to get a B or better in for-credit courses.
+- Region C contains students placed in lower DE but predicted to get a B or better in forcredit courses.
+These students are double underplaced, as they are misplaced by two course levels. - Region B contains students placed in lower DE but predicted to get a B or better in upper DE.
+These students are single underplaced. - Region F contains students placed in upper DE but predicted to get a B or better in forcredit courses.
 These students are single underplaced. - Region D contains students placed in upper DE predicted to fail those courses.
-These students are single overplaced. - Region H contains students placed in forcredit courses predicted to fail those courses.
-These students are single overplaced. - Region G contains students placed in forcredit courses predicted to fail upper DE.
+These students are single overplaced. - Region H contains students placed in for-credit courses predicted to fail those courses.
+These students are single overplaced. - Region G contains students placed in for-credit courses predicted to fail upper DE.
 These students are double overplaced.

-The SER is minimized by minimizing these six regions (see Supplemental Appendix A, available in the online version of this article, for derivation); students in regions A, E, and I are accurately placed.
+The SER is minimized by minimizing these 6 regions (see Appendix A for derivation); students in regions A, E, and I are accurately placed.
 The key insight provided by this model is when minimizing the SER-that is, if all misplacement is equally bad, regardless of degree or direction-then marginal single underplacement should equal marginal single overplacement at each cutoff.
 This is because, for example, lowering the cutoff for upper DE moves nearby students from region A into region D (increasing the SER) and from region B into region E (lowering the SER); however, those in region C would move to region F, where they would still be misplaced.
-As some forms of misplacement may be worse than others, we expand the model later in this section; by doing so, we hope to illustrate both the implications of the current cutoffs in each subject and how they might be adjusted to fit a given set of policy preferences.
+Since some forms of misplacement may be worse than others, we expand the model later in this section; by doing so, we hope to illustrate both the implications of the current cutoffs in each subject and how they might be adjusted to fit a given set of policy preferences.

-Placement Accuracy.
+Placement accuracy.
 Because the probability of getting a particular grade in a certain course level may not be a smooth function of one's PERT score, we used numeric methods to compute the SER at each possible cutoff value.
 Although we ran regression analyses to do so, we were less interested in specific parameter estimates than in the predicted performance of students at each possible test score, GPA value, or other possible cutoff.
 By computing the expected SER at each possible cutoff value, we were able to select the one that minimized the SER.

-We used a probit (following Scott-Clayton et al., 2014) to estimate the probability that a student received a B or better in or failed a given course; those who received a B or better clearly did not need additional preparation, while those who failed did.4 Students predicted to receive Cs did not count toward either outcome.
+We used a probit (following Scott-Clayton et al., 2014) to estimate the probability that a student received a B or better in or failed a given course; those who received a B or better clearly did not need additional preparation, while those who failed did.
+Students predicted to receive Cs did not count toward either outcome.
 Unlike Scott-Clayton et al. (2014), we treated Ds as failure, as they rarely satisfy prerequisites or receive credit.
-We believe the decision to treat Ds as failure was more appropriate for the policy context in Florida given that students must receive a minimum grade of C in the gateway math and English courses to fulfill the requirements for an associate degree.
-However, online Supplemental Appendix D includes a sensitivity analysis of placement accuracy using a grade of D of passing instead of C^{5}
+We believe the decision to treat Ds as failure was more appropriate for the policy context in Florida, given that students must receive a minimum grade of C in the gateway math and English courses to fulfill the requirements for an associate degree.
+However, appendix D includes a sensitivity analysis of placement accuracy using a grade of D of passing instead of C.

-Probabilities were estimated as
+Probabilities were estimated as:

-$$\Pr(Fail) = \Phi\begin{pmatrix} \alpha_1 + (Test Scores)\beta{1,1} + \\ (Transcript)\beta{2,1} + X\beta{3,1} + \varepsilon_1 \end{pmatrix}.$$ (1)
+$$\Pr(Fail) = \Phi(\alpha_1 + (Test \, Scores)\beta{1,1} + (Transcript)\beta{2,1} + X\beta{3,1} + \varepsilon_1)$$ (1)

-$$\Pr\begin{pmatrix}Bor\\Better\end{pmatrix} = \Phi\begin{pmatrix}\alpha_2 + (Test Scores)\beta{1,2} + \\ (Transcript)\beta{2,2} + X\beta{3,2} + \varepsilon_2\end{pmatrix}.$$ (2)
+$$Pr(B \text{ or } Better) = \Phi(\alpha_2 + (Test Scores)\beta{1,2} + (Transcript)\beta{2,2} + X\beta{3,2} + \varepsilon_2)$$ (2)